Age-Friendly Hospital Environments: Qualitative Exploration of the Senior Citizens and Care Providers’ Perspectives

 Methods

-Descriptive phenomenological research design was conducted at two tertiary-level hospitals in the Kathmandu district.
-Purposive sampling was used, and 28 participants were included.
-Data was collected by In-depth interview using semi-structured guidelines in Nepali Language.
-Data was analyzed following Colaizzi's 7-steps of qualitative data analysis. method.
+Descriptive phenomenological qualitative research was conducted at two tertiary-level hospitals in Nepal.
+A total of 28 participants were selected purposively and data were collected through in-depth interview using semi-structured interview guidelines and analysis was done by following Colaizzi's 7-steps of qualitative data analysis method.

 Results

-Four main themes were extracted were need to access healthcare facilities, the expansion of age-friendly hospital services, focus on the age-friendly physical environment, information, education, and communication in an age-appropriate manner.
+Four main themes were extracted from the data analysis :‘need to access healthcare facilities;’ ‘urgent need for expansion of age-friendly hospital services;’ ‘the age-friendly physical environment; ‘need for information, education, and effective communication in an age-appropriate manner.
 Participants expected for the availability of transportation facilities, affordable/free hospital services, priority, and prompt services with adequate facilities.
-Additionally, continuous provision of care providers, a separate billing counter with an advance payment system, timely information, and a separate geriatric ward/well-managed OPD with age-friendly physical infrastructure, including warm, peaceful, greenery space with religious and spiritual support were essential to the age-friendly environment.
+Additionally, participants emphasized on continuous presence of care givers, a separate, no queues and digital payment system in billing counter, timely information, a separate geriatric ward/OPD with age-friendly physical infrastructure with religious and spiritual support as essential elements of an age-friendly environment.

-This study highlights the need to implement and promote elderly-friendly hospital policies, infrastructures, and age-sensitive approaches to improve the well-being of senior citizens.
+This study highlights the need to create age-friendly hospital environment through development, implementation, promotion of policies, infrastructures, and age-sensitive approaches to enhance the well-being of senior citizens.

 Published